Home Care After Bariatric Surgery

 Infertility in Women and Bariatric Surgery

-A considerable weight loss can increases the chances of spontaneous ovulation, which is why the solution – bariatric surgery.
+A considerable weight loss can increase the chances of spontaneous ovulation, which is why the solution – bariatric surgery.
 This surgery is known to improve both fertility and pregnancy in women with reproductive concerns, polycystic ovarian syndrome (PCOS), along with metabolic syndrome (MS).

 Women already take pregnancy into consideration when electing for bariatric surgery.
 Nowadays women undergoing surgery are aware of their own reproductive risks and a significant number of these women are thinking ahead.

-Studies on infertility in women and bariatric surgery
+Studies on Infertility in Women and Bariatric Surgery

 The benefits of bariatric surgery in women suffering from PCOS with metabolic syndrome are discussed extensively on various platforms, leading in favour of surgery in such cases.
-Nutritional and vitamin deficiencies in these women during that time frame of rapid weight loss can be dealt with supervised supplementation, regular follow-ups with the surgeon and obstetrician.
-There were no differences in maternal complications, foetal outcomes or delivery complications, making bariatric surgery a highly recommended solution and one of the best way to lose weight in morbidly obese people.
+Nutritional and vitamin deficiencies in these women during that time frame of rapid weight loss can be dealt with supervised supplementation and regular follow-ups with the surgeon and obstetrician.
+There were no differences in maternal complications, foetal outcomes or delivery complications, making bariatric surgery a highly recommended solution and one of the best ways to lose weight in morbidly obese people.

 The Gulf Obesity Crisis

-Obesity is now the biggest healthcare challenge world wide, approximately one in three is either obese or overweight.
-It has overtaken malnutrition and infectious diseases as the worlds no.1 heath problem.
-The problem is even bigger in middle east.
+The problem is even bigger in the Middle East.
 According to one study, 51 million people in the Gulf are classed as obese.
 An epidemic indeed.
-In the same study, Qatar is reported to have the highest incidence of obese men (44 per cent) in the Middle East and North Africa region, followed by Kuwait (43 per cent) and Bahrain (31 per cent), while the prevalence of obesity among women exceeded 50 per cent in three Middle Eastern countries; Kuwait (59 per cent), Libya (57 per cent) and Qatar (55 per cent).
+In the same study, Qatar is reported to have the highest incidence of obese men (44 percent) in the Middle East and North Africa region, followed by Kuwait (43 percent) and Bahrain (31 percent), while the prevalence of obesity among women exceeded 50 percent in three Middle Eastern countries; Kuwait (59 percent), Libya (57 percent) and Qatar (55 percent).

 Researchers have produced the startling forecast that if current obesity rates continue, almost half of the world’s adult population will be overweight or obese by 2030.

-The demand for bariatric surgery is increasing by 20 per cent annually in Gulf countries, however in many cases it is out of necessity rather than choice.
-Bariatric surgery is proven to reduce the risk of serious health complications associated with obesity such as cardiovascular disease, sleep apnea, certain cancers and perhaps most pressing for the region, type 2 diabetes.
+The demand for bariatric surgery is increasing by 20 percent annually in Gulf countries, however in many cases it is out of necessity rather than choice.
+Bariatric surgery is proven to reduce the risk of serious health complications associated with obesity such as cardiovascular disease, sleep apnea, certain cancers, and perhaps most pressing for the region, type 2 diabetes.
 According to experts, we must not believe that obesity is not self-inflicted or a lifestyle choice, rather than a critical health issue.

-It is these damaging perceptions which have led to widespread criticism of bariatric surgery, which can cost between $8,000 and $15,000, as many claim that the procedure is becoming a substitute for a lifestyle overhaul.
+It is these damaging perceptions that have led to widespread criticism of bariatric surgery, which can cost between $8,000 and $15,000, as many claim that the procedure is becoming a substitute for a lifestyle overhaul.
 It is from this viewpoint that a serious stigma has emerged.

-An increase in bariatric procedures could also realize financial savings for governments and healthcare systems alike, as patients who have undergone surgery, are more likely to avoid life-threatening and costly conditions such as heart disease and diabetes, which currently affects approximately one in ten adults in the Middle East and North Africa region
+An increase in bariatric procedures could also realize financial savings for governments and healthcare systems alike, as patients who have undergone surgery, are more likely to avoid life-threatening and costly conditions such as heart disease and diabetes, which currently affects approximately one in ten adults in the Middle East and North Africa region.

 Doctors advise weight-loss procedures if children have high BMI and other health issues